Focusing

 1. Spread out a clean piece of kitchen roll on a flat surface close to the refractor.
 Put the other items close by.

 1a: Remove the dew cap.
-This sometimes pulls off and sometimes screws off.
+This sometimes pulls off and sometimes screws off, and sometimes there are three screws holding the dew cap to the tube.

 2. Most Object Glasses in our small to medium size are merely held in place in the cell with a front, screw threaded, retaining ring.
 Carefully unscrew the ring and remove, with the telescope at a positive angle of a few degrees so the lens doesn't fall out.
 Make sure the cell retaining ring is clean and lay it on the kitchen roll sheet.